haczkk/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 # Problem

-• Encountered a problem with negative stocks.
+• Encountered a problem with negative stocks where you could still buy even if the stock is less than you would purchase.

 # Ai Usage in This Project